 How do I prepare for sedation?

-Follow all pre-operative instructions from your dentist, such as fasting if required.
-Discuss any medications you are taking to avoid complications during sedation.
+Follow all pre-operative instructions, fast if required, and disclose all medications to avoid complications during sedation.